23 Mar Remote working and ‘BYOD’: how to drive productivity in the modern workplace

-Identify opportunities to introduce more efficient and effective ways to manage your organisation and embed information security and sustainability into your operations.
+Identify opportunities to introduce more efficient and effective ways to manage your organisation.
+Embed information security and sustainability into your operations.

 3. Achieve the right workplace

-Analyse the workplace to discover ways to enhance key areas, such as desk spaces, meeting rooms and breakout areas, with the right technology.
+Analyse the workplace to discover ways to enhance key areas.
+These include desk spaces, meeting rooms and breakout areas.

 4. Increase the value of your technology

-Make technology work for your organisation by seamlessly mapping the way people work now and in the future, with the ability to adapt the technology as the business develops.
+Make technology work for your organisation by seamlessly mapping the way people work now and in the future.
+Give them the ability to adapt the technology as the business develops.

 Empower your workforce to drive business change

 Productivity forms one component of a digital strategy, but Workstyle Innovation places people at the centre of business change.
-When you invest in the tools, digital services and the technology infrastructure needed, it empowers the workforce to collaborate and share information and naturally enhances their productivity and engagement.
+When you invest in the tools, digital services and the technology infrastructure needed, it empowers the workforce.
+They can collaborate and share information and naturally enhances their productivity and engagement.

 I think we all face enough pressure without feeling let down by the IT equipment.
-We get hit at high velocity with a huge amount of information on a daily basis and everyone deals with this differently.
+We get hit at high velocity with a huge amount of information on a daily basis.
+Everyone deals with this differently.
 Some during the commute to work, some in the lift going to their next meeting.
 The challenge for organisations is to deliver this in a way that makes working life easier.

 If you want to learn more, fill in the form to the right and watch our free on-demand webinar on ‘Generation Z and the workforce’.